 Introduction to LBNF Conventional Facilities at the Near Site

 The objective of this document [Annex of Volume 3 of the Conceptual Design Report (CDR), doc db 10689] is to document the Conventional Facilities required to house the Beamline and near detector technical facilities at the Fermilab site (also referred to as the Near Site).
 Beamline facilities include the primary beam, targetry, horns, absorber, and related systems, the design of and subsequent construction and fit out are the responsibility of the Beamline L2 subproject.
 Near detector facilities include a small muon alcove area in the Beamline Absorber Hall and a separate near detector Hall that houses the near detector.
-The design of the technical components for the muon alcove and the near detector Hall and their subsequent construction and fit out are the responsibility of the DUNE Project.
+The design of the technical components for the muon alcove and the Near Detector Hall and their subsequent construction and fit out are the responsibility of the DUNE Project.
 The scope discussed in this document represents the full scope, at a Conceptual Design level, for all Near Site Conventional Facilities required to support the Project.
 A complete discussion on alternative design configurations and options considered during the Concept Design phase is available the LBNF Alternatives Analysis Conceptual Design (1) effort has been completed in support of obtaining DOE approval for CD-1 Refresh and as such, the programmatic requirements described in this volume are developed to a level to support the Conceptual Design milestone of this Project.
-Further detailed development of all aspects of the design and requirements will be required to support future phases of the Project.
+Further detailed development of all aspects of the design and requirements are required to support future phases of the Project.

 The Main Injector (MI) Accelerator is part of the existing Fermilab infrastructure.
-The numerical addresses (e.g. MI-10, MI-14, MI-60, etc.), around the MI, are used to indicate the points of extraction, or locations of technical components, along the Main Injector.
-The baseline design for the LBNF Project extracts a proton beam from the MI-10 point of the Main Injector, which, in conjunction with the Far Detector location, determines the location of the Near Site Neutrino Detector (ND) and supporting Near Site Conventional Facilities.
+The numerical addresses (e.g., MI-10, MI-14, MI-60, etc.), around the MI, are used to indicate the points of extraction, or locations of technical components, along the Main Injector.
+The baseline design for the LBNF Project extracts a proton beam from the MI-10 point of the Main Injector, which in conjunction with the Far Detector location, determines the location of the Near Site Neutrino Detector (ND) and supporting Near Site Conventional Facilities.
 The Near Site Conventional Facilities not only provide the support buildings for the underground facilities, but also provides the infrastructure to house the Beamline technical systems from the extraction point, through the target and absorber, to the DUNE near detector.
 The required infrastructure is summarized below and detailed in this volume in the following sections: 3, The Facility Layout, 4, New Surface Buildings, and 5, New Underground Structures.

-After the proton beam is extracted at MI-10 at the starting point (STA 0+00 which is approximately 0.76 ft upstream of the first extraction Lambertson magnet), about 30 ft below grade, the Beamline will continue along the Primary Beam Enclosure at an incline into and through an embankment constructed of engineered fill which reaches a maximum height of about 60 ft above existing grade.
-After reaching the apex of the embankment the Beamline declines back toward existing grade and through the Target Hall, a 668-ft (203.7-m) long Decay Pipe, and the Absorber Hall.
+After the proton beam is extracted at MI-10 at the starting point (STA 0+00 which is approximately 0.76 ft upstream of the first extraction Lambertson magnet), about 30 ft below grade, the Beamline continues along the Primary Beam Enclosure at an incline into and through an embankment constructed of engineered fill that reaches a maximum height of about 60 ft above existing grade.
+After reaching the apex of the embankment, the Beamline declines back toward existing grade and through the Target Hall, a 668-ft (203.7-m) long Decay Pipe, and the Absorber Hall.
 Downstream of the Absorber Hall, the Beamline is directed through 100 feet (30 m) of bulk shielding, then bedrock, allowing muons to range out before the beam enters the near detector Hall.
 Figure 1-1 shows a schematic longitudinal section of the entire Near Site with the vertical scale exaggerated to show the entire Project alignment in one illustration.
 Other options that were considered are discussed in (1)